-- 6. Stagger ring gaps on piston as shown, with gap of top ring facing the front of the engine. - NOTE: If crankshaft was removed, see INSTALL MAIN BEARINGS AND CRANKSHAFT in Group 040. - 7.
+- NOTE: See specification for ring gap in REPAIR AND GENERAL OEM SPECIFICATIONS in Group 200. - 6.
+Stagger ring gaps on piston as shown, with gap of top ring facing the front of the engine. - NOTE: If crankshaft was removed, see INSTALL MAIN BEARINGS AND CRANKSHAFT in Group 040. - 7.
 Coat piston, liners and I.D. of JDE96 Piston Ring Compressor with clean engine oil. - 8.
 Carefully place ring compressor with piston and rod over liner. - IMPORTANT: Be sure crankshaft journals and liner walls are not damaged when installing piston and rod in liner. - NOTE: Be sure the word "FRONT" on piston and rod face toward the front of the engine. - 9.
-With piston centered in ring compressor and rings staggered correctly, push piston into liner as shown. - A-Top of Piston - B-Top Compression Ring Gap - C-Oil Control Ring Gap D-Expander Ring Gap - E-Bottom Compression Ring Gap - F-Front of Engine
+With piston centered in ring compressor and rings staggered correctly, push piston into liner, as shown, until top ring is inside the liner. - A-Top of Piston - B-Top Compression Ring Gap - C-Oil Control Ring Gap D-Expander Ring Gap - E-Bottom Compression Ring Gap - F-Front of Engine